-- 2 carrots; peeled and cut into 1" lengths
+- 2 carrots (peeled and cut into 1-inch lengths)

-- 1 large onion, 4" diameter; cut into quarters
+- 1 large onion (4-inch diameter; cut into quarters)

-- 2 waxy potatoes (such as Red Bliss), 3" diameter; cut in quarters
+- 2 waxy potatoes (such as Red Bliss; 3-inch diameter; cut in quarters)

-- Place spices in a tea ball or make a small bag made out of cheesecloth.
+Place the coriander seed, black peppercorns, dill seed, whole allspice, juniper berries, and bamy leaf in a tea ball or make a small bag made out of cheesecloth.

-- Rinse corned beef and place in a large dutch oven (compare prices).
+Rinse corned beef and place in a large dutch oven.

-- Cook 1 hour, turn brisket over and add enough additional water (if needed) to bring level half-way up meat.
-Repeat 1 hour later.
+Then, turn the brisket over and add enough additional water (if needed) to bring level half-way up meat.

-- Add all remaining vegetables, place on stove over medium-low heat, cover, and cook for half an hour or until vegetables are fork tender.
+Add all remaining vegetables, place on stove over medium-low heat, cover, and cook for 30 minutes, or until vegetables are fork tender.
 Remove from heat.

-- We like to serve this with a collection of mustards: Dijon, Polish, honey-mustard, whatever.
-Then I'll smear one slice of meat with Dijon, another with honey-mustard, and a potato with Polish.
+Serve this with a collection of mustards: Dijon, Polish, honey-mustard, whatever.
+Then smear one slice of meat with Dijon, another with honey-mustard, and a potato with Polish.
 The various mustards give each bite a unique flavor.

 - Juniper berries have wonderfully resinous flavor.
 If you can't find them at your local gourmet store, you might add a sprig of fresh rosemary instead.